General Rules of Eton Fives

 In Eton Fives, a let call is made when the ball hits the floor of the court or goes out of bounds, and you must understand how let calls impact the scoring system.
 When a let is called, the point is replayed, and the server gets another chance to score.
 But what exactly constitutes a let, and how do you know when to call one?

-Also Read General Rules of Speed Pool
+Also Read All Rules of Shuffleboard

 The key let criteria to keep in mind: